mongodb/docs/source/includes/transactions/example-intro.rst

 on your transaction.

 The callback API incorporates retry logic for certain errors.
-The server tries to rerun the transaction after a :ref:`TransientTransactionError
+The driver tries to rerun the transaction after a :ref:`TransientTransactionError
 <transient-transaction-error>` or :ref:`UnknownTransactionCommitResult
 <unknown-transaction-commit-result>` commit error.